US: Hacked Colonial Pipeline restarts amid local fuel shortages | DW | 12.05.2021

 The Colonial Pipeline has begun to deliver fuel across the eastern seaboard once again as gas stations begin to run dry.
-The company has warned that it may take days for normal supply to return.
+President Biden has issued an executive order to boost cyber security.

 The largest gas pipeline in the US restarted its operations on Wednesday after being knocked out for six days by a cyberattack.